Diabetes: foot ulcers and amputations | Canada Hyperbarics Skip to main content

 What They Found

-The review identified 41 systematic reviews and randomized controlled trials (RCTs) examining interventions for diabetic foot ulcers.
+The review identified 41 systematic reviews and randomised controlled trials (RCTs) examining interventions for diabetic foot ulcers.
 It presented information on the effectiveness and safety of various treatments, including systemic hyperbaric oxygen therapy (HBOT) for both non-infected and infected ulcers.

 What This Means for Canadian Patients